csh970605/csh970605.github.io/_posts/2023-04-05-Association_Rule_Learning.md

 mermaid: true
 ---

-# What is Association rule learning?
+# What is Association Rule Learning?

-Association rule learning is a rule-based machine learning method for discovering interesting relations between variables.<br>
+Association rule learning is a rule-based machine learning method for discovered in the dataset using some measures of interestingness.<br>
 It is intended to identify strong rules discovered in data set using some measures of interestingness.
 <br><br><br>